Texas Cybersecurity Legislation

 What Is SB 2610?

 Texas Senate Bill 2610 is a new cybersecurity safe harbor law aimed at small and mid-sized businesses that handle personal or sensitive data.
-Many Texas businesses — including nonprofits — qualify as "business entities" under the law.
+Many Texas businesses qualify as business entities under the law.

 The law offers limited legal protection after a breach if organizations meet certain cybersecurity requirements.
 It's designed to reward proactive security measures and reduce legal risk for organizations that document and follow industry standards.